Definition of eligibility for funding

 - have at least two years of post-doctoral experience in an academic/research environment or an equivalent level of professional/practice experience;

 - have an existing employment contract with the RO that lasts at least until the end of the award.

 4.)
-Can I hold an AHRC Leadership Fellows award and a position on an AHRC-funded research project simultaneously?
+Can I hold an AHRC Research, Development and Engagement Fellows award and a position on an AHRC-funded research project simultaneously?